joriatyBen/DGPS/README.md

 # DGPS
-The construction consists two raspberry pis, model 3 with an Aldebaran Modul from Dr.Fasching and each a Tallysman tw-2410 antenna.The goal is to realize a system with a moving-base and a rover modul with RTKLIB.
-The Base should get its own position via GPS without giving position coordinates during or before the moving process.
-The rover should get the data from the base modul and print the relative distance.
+The construction consists two raspberry pis, model 3 with an Aldebaran modul from Dr.Fasching and each a Tallysman tw-2410 antenna.The goal is to realize a system with a moving-base and a rover modul with RTKLIB.
+The Base should get its own position automatically by GPS without entering any position coordinates during or before the moving process.
+The rover should get its own Data from its own GPS modul.
+Base and Rover are connected by WiFi.
+The goal is to print out the relative distance in real time.

 At this state i have the normal fixed-base, moving-rover solution.
 It´s also not clear why some satellites are chosen from the system/rtklib and why others are not, although i receive good signals.
-The data transfer is realized in nvs binr mode, just look at the sketch in this file-ordner.
+The data transfer is realized in nvs binr mode and the Pis are connected by Wifi sending TCP.
+Take a look at the sketch in this file-ordner.

 To set up my raspberry pi3´s i followed the instructions of:

-1.Dr.Fasching:
+1. Dr.Fasching:
 http://drfasching.com/products/gnss/raspignss/installation.html and

 2. custom-build-robots: